latekvo/ResearchChain/README.md

 #### Other notes

-The default models are hardcoded in the `core/models` folder.
+- The default models are hardcoded in the `core/models` folder.<br>
+- We're using python version `3.9`

 ## This project consists of 3 separate elements